Home Technology

 Optimize Router Placement

-Use Strong Security Settings
+Strong Security Settings

 Manage Bandwidth Effectively

-Regularly Restart and Update
+Restart and update often

 Monitor Connected Devices